WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `function`
 - Required: No
-- Returns: when called may return either a new `suggestion` directly or a `Promise` which resolves to a new `suggestion`.
+- Returns: When called may return either a new `suggestion` directly or a `Promise` which resolves to a new `suggestion`.

 Used to handle the dynamic creation of a new `suggestion` (and ultimately new link `value`) within the Link UI.